 Do you feel you have no patience for other people’s behavior?
 That lack of patience does a lot to perpetuate the problem and push us away from proper prevention.
 While we have a variety of beliefs and agendas, if we had more patience and tolerance for one another, we would see a lot of these problems go away.
 Have patience for mistakes, patience for different beliefs, patience for people who make different choices.
 Whether you are pro-life or pro-choice, demonstrating more patience and understanding will bring us together and drive the number of abortions way down.
 While it can be argued that abortion is a safe medical procedure, it’s not a statistic anyone wants to see grow.
 And so our next P….

 Abortion affects so many people.
 All life, all people can be affected positively or negatively depending on what we choose to do.
 If we vilify or criminalize people, we are destroying lives and the lives of those around them.
-If we devalue and trivialize a human potential, we are also destroying life and the lives around them.
+If we devalue and trivialize a human potential, a fetus, we are also destroying life and the lives around them.
 These aren’t mutually exclusive, but it doesn’t have to be all negative.
 The value of life extends to everyone and we cannot forget that.
 Which leads to another P —

-As corny as that word sounds, it’s important to recognize that life is precious.
+As corny as it word sounds, it’s important to recognize that life is precious.
 Valuing life, however, is not limited to the unborn.
 It extends to women, men, families, and so much more.
 We can destroy it by misusing the next P’s…

 Properly applied pressure can help move us forward, but too much pressure can destroy.
 When we apply too much internal pressure, we create explosions.
 When we apply too much external pressure, things collapse.
 It’s important to maintain balanced pressure to keep moving us forward, but we need to stop putting so much pressure on each other.
 Like…